tludlow/Stock-Management-Frontend/README.md

 # Group23-Frontend
-Frontend for the software engineering module
+Frontend for the software engineering module, the base template used for the frontend was from create-react-app and has been heavily modified to include redux.

 ### Installation
 You will need to download & install Node (Version: 12.14.1 is the one it's know to work for)